How much does it cost?

 Can I bring a friend/relative/dog with me while I get my hair dreaded?

 Yes, you are more than welcome to bring someone with you while you get your hair done.
-You can even bring your dog as long as they are house trained.
+You can even bring your dog as long as they are house trained and wont try and eat my cat.
+If you are bringing someone or a fluffy friend can you please let me know.

 What happens if I get head lice?